Ports of Call

 Holiday resorts in Cyprus

 Cyprus has many popular resorts for sun-seekers looking for the perfect beach holiday.
-Each resort has its own character, varying from lively nightlife to laidback and secluded, from single's heaven to family-friendly holiday.
-Find your perfect Cyprus holiday resort here.
+Each resort has its own character, varying from lively nightlife to laidback and secluded natural settings, from singles heaven to family-friendly bliss.

 Getting to Cyprus